 When a HSYNC starts, it does so at different positions depending on the CRTC's.

-See Chapter 14.8, 9.3.2.2 for more details on this subject.
+See Chapter 9.3.4.2, page 52 for more details on this subject.

-The update of R3 can be carried out on all the positions of C0 during which the HSYNC takes place.
+The update of R3I can be carried out on all the positions of C0 during which the HSYNC takes place.

-The first μsecond of HSYNC is special, because interrupting it with the value 0 interrupts the HSYNC prematurely instead of delaying its end by 0.25 μsec.
+On the CRTC's 0 and 1, the first μsecond of HSYNC is special, because interrupting it with the value 0 interrupts the HSYNC prematurely instead of delaying its end by 0.25 μsec.

-Note 1: Interrupting R3 with 0 using an OUTI simply prevents the HSYNC from starting.
+Note 1: Interrupting R3 with 0 using an OUTI prevents the HSYNC from starting.

-However, the value R3=0 for a CRTC 2 means that the HSYNC will be 16 μsec.
+The value R3=0 for a CRTC 2 means that the HSYNC will be 16 μ sec.